ykafia/SoftTouch.ECS/ReadME.md

 {
     public override void Update()
     {
-        // Entities1 is the Query object, it basically queries entities
+        // Query is a field helping you with iterators
         // The 1 is because you can have up to 4 queries in a processor if you want to iterate over two different list of entities
-        // e.g. an entity with a mesh component and another with a camera component foreach(var entity in Entities1)
+        // e.g. an entity with a mesh component and another with a camera component foreach(var entity in Query)
         {
             // The entity here can be deconstructed into the components queried var (name, transform) = entity;